Rupasree02/IT_Helpdesk-Chatbot/README.md

 Click on Fulfillment in the left panel and switch the Inline Editor toggle to "Enabled" and select "Deploy".

 Copy then code form `index.json` and paste it in the index.js tab, replacing the existing content.
-In the following code, you must update the variable BIGQUERY_CLIENT to reference your project id.
-Replace your-project-id with the project id of your project.
+In the following code, replace your-project-id with the project id of your project.